nickjwhite/diogenes/README.md

 Morpheus does not compile on OS X.  If you are on OS X and want to skip this step, you can just download and use the morphological data from version 3 of Diogenes, which still works fine with version 4.
-Run the following command and then go down to the final step below:
+Run the following command and then go down to Step 3 below:

     make -f mk.morpheus-v3

-In order to run Morpheus over the wordlists, you have to choose between compiling an old version which works well and compiling the current version, which is broken.
+If you prefer to run Morpheus over the wordlists yourself, you have to choose between compiling an old version which works well and compiling the current version, which is broken.

 To download, compile and run an older but known-good version of Morpheus, run this command: